Narayana's cows numbers which are concatenations of three repdigits in base $\rho$: Introduction

 \section{Introduction}

-The power of linear forms in logarithms in solving Diophantine exponential equations in general and Diophantine equations in linear recurrent sequences in particular is well established.
+The power of linear forms in logarithms for solving Diophantine exponential equations in general, and Diophantine equations in linear recurrent sequences in particular, is well established.
 Since the introduction of this powerful tool by the British mathematician Alan Baker in $1966$ by proving a landmark result about linear forms in the logarithms of algebraic numbers, which helped to earn him the Fields Medal in $1970$, several exponential Diophantine equations have been solved.
 Since few years now, researchers in number theory have been interested in the resolution of Diophantine equations in linear recurrent sequences.
 Variants of these equations have been intensely studied.
 The determination of the terms of linear recurrent sequences which are product or concatenations of two or three repdigits have been widely studied.
-For details of recent work related to this problem, we refer the reader to \cite{5,6,7,8,9,10,11,12,13}.
+For details of recent works related to this problem, we refer the reader to \cite{5,6,7,8,9,10,11,12,13}.
+These sequences might be useful for solving some problem in discrete classical mechanics \cite{hkn}.

+Indeed, linear recurrent sequences and the distribution of repdigits or concatenated sequences in physical phenomena is an interesting area to explore.
+While specific examples may not be prevalent in the current scientific literature, the idea is aligned with the interdisciplinary nature of mathematics and physics.

+Let $u_n$ represent the displacement of the point on the string at time $n$.
+The displacement at any given time depends on the displacements at previous times.
+Mathematically, this relationship can be expressed as a linear recurrence relation: $u_{n+2}=2u_{n+1}-u_n$.
+This linear recurrence relation is a simplified model that describes the motion of a point on the string based on its displacements at the two preceding time steps.

+Repdigits exhibit periodicity by nature.
+In physical systems that exhibit periodic behavior, such as oscillations or wave phenomena \cite{hg}, the occurrence of repdigits or concatenated sequences might be correlated with specific phases or cycles.

+Besides, the arrangement of atoms in crystals follows specific patterns.
+The use of concatenated sequences could potentially provide a unique way to describe or analyze certain crystal structures.
+The repetition in repdigits might be indicative of regularities in atomic arrangements.

+In quantum mechanics, the properties of repdigits might find application in describing certain quantum states.
+The concatenated sequences could be used in the context of quantum information theory or in the representation of quantum states with specific symmetries.

+The study of chaos theory involves the exploration of deterministic systems exhibiting sensitive dependence on initial conditions.
+The presence of repdigits or concatenated sequences might reveal certain order or chaotic patterns within these systems.

+While not directly related to repdigits, fractal geometry often involves self-similar structures that exhibit repetitive patterns at different scales.
+Repdigits could potentially be used as building blocks or motifs in constructing fractal geometries relevant to certain physical systems, such as fractal patterns in fluid dynamics or turbulent flows.
+Classical geometric constructions with ruler and compass often involve questions about constructibility using only a finite number of steps.
+Many of these constructions relate to algebraic numbers and their properties, connecting geometry with algebra and number theory.